Squall1015/Squall1015/README.md

 <br />

-Hi, I'm Alibi Antaev, a passionate Full Stack Web/Web3 and Mobile App developer from Kazakhstan.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+Hi.
+You are hiring a web developer.
+I am pretty strong at React.js, AngularJS, Vue.js, HTML 5, CSS 3, SASS, Typescript/Javascript, ES6/ES7, jQuery and so on.
+My priciple is "Be the client's first friends from the requirements."
-- 💼 Any freelance work?
-Do reach, [email](mailto:giant.brain0216@gmail.com) ⚡
+- 💼 Have interest?
+Do reach, [email](mailto:squall931015@gmail.com) ⚡
-- 💬 Ask me about anything, I am happy to help; 😄
+- 💬 Contact with me, this will makes you happy.
+Regards.

 📈 My GitHub Stats